rajhseg/Basic_Sample_WCF_SignalR_Core_Angular16/README.md

 # Angular16_With_Asp.NetCore
-This repo consists of Angular 16 integration with Asp.net Core including SignalR Integration, and Angular 16 consists of all samples.
+This repo consists of basic sample for some features implemented in Angular 16, Asp.net Core including SignalR Integration, WCF and Angular 16 consists.
 Run the Asp.Net Server solution , then run the angular client solution